-A 14-year-old Lily Owens lives with her dad in a peach farm in rural South Carolina in 1964.
+A 14-year-old Lily Owens lives with her dad on a peach farm in rural South Carolina in 1964.
 She leads a miserable life with her abusive dad.
 Lily’s mom died ten years ago.
 The only memory of her mom is the day of her mom’s death.
 Regardless of all, the presence of Rosleen, the black housekeeper, is the only consolation for Lily.
-But one day, Rosaleen was beaten up by some racist white men; consequently, ended up in jail.
+But one day, Rosaleen was beaten up by some racist white men; consequently, she ended up in jail.
 Lily helps her to get out of jail and both of them decide to take off together to another place.

 After spending days aimlessly around the new place, they finally end up in a Pink sanctuary- The pink house of the beekeeping sister-May, June and August.
 The Secret Life of Bees is a heartwarming read.

 Just like the cover, the little flower shop by the sea is a lovely story of 30-year-old Poppy who becomes a florist by accident.
 Although her whole family is in the floral business, flowers have always been her worst nightmare.
 But when she inherits the flower shop from her grandmother she has no choice but to run the shop.
 What makes this book the perfect summer read is the main character, the beautiful coastline the book is set in, along with fun-filled moments in the story.

 The little flower shop by the sea is funny, emotional and entertaining.

 That’s all for now!
 I hope you will enjoy these books just like I did.
 Let me know your thoughts on these books.
 Leave a comment or send me an email at email@example.com.